-When compared to prior year the Corporation's revenue was three per cent lower for the quarter.
-The year over year decrease in revenue is a result of the decrease in traffic volumes, partially offset by the 2014 rate structure that was effective April 2014.
+When compared to prior year the Corporation's revenue was four percent higher for the quarter.
+The year over year increase in revenue was a result of the increase in passenger traffic volumes and the 2016 general tariff rate increase which was effective April 2016The Corporation's revenue was less than one percent lower for the quarter compared to the budget.